Privatris/privatris-research/README.md

 ```

 This process takes approximately 25 minutes on a standard GPU/CPU setup and will output the mean Safety Violation Rate (SVR) and Utility Score with 95% confidence intervals.

+## Dataset

+PRIVATRIS is evaluated on **BeaverTails** (PKU-Alignment/BeaverTails):
+- 333,751 QA pairs with safety annotations
+- 14 harm categories (violence, financial crime, privacy violations, etc.)
+- Training uses 30,000 samples from the 330k training split

+The dataset is automatically downloaded from HuggingFace when running the training script.

 ## Architecture